adamdabbracci/chaostoolkit-documentation/sources/reference/api/experiment.md

 Dynamic values MUST be substituted before being passed to Probes or Actions.

 Other values, such as the HTTP Probe url, MAY be substituted as well.

+### Safeguards

+Safeguards describe a mechanism by whichthe experiment can interrupt itself based on the decision from a set of Probes.
+Safeguards are declared under `safeguards` property at the top-level of the experiment.

+Safeguards are not concerned with the experiment's findings but rather with being a good citizen withing the system.
+Safeguards protect the system from a running experiment but the system is responsible to determine the condition which leads safeguards to interrupt the experiment.
+In a nutshell, Safeguards ask the system "Can I continue?".

+The `safeguards` element is a JSON array.
+Its elements MUST be [Probes][pb].

+The elements MUST be applied in the order they are declared.

+An empty `safeguards` is considered as if missing and therefore MUST be ignored.

+Safeguards Probes MUST be applied in the following sequence:

+* once before the steady state hypothesis and/or method
+* during the steady state hypothesis, method and rollbacks for any of the safeguards probes that declare a `frequency` property

+Safeguards MUST stop being applied when the experiment exits.

+#### Safeguards Probe Tolerance

+[Probes][pb] of the Safeguards MUST declare an additional property named `tolerance`.

+The `tolerance` respects the same syntax as the [Steady State Probe Tolerance][sshtol].

+A Probe which tolerance is not verified MUST immediatly signal the experiment MUST be interrupted as soon as possible.

+A Probe MAY be impacted by Controls of the experiment.

+#### Safeguards Probe Frequency

+[Probes][pb] of the Safeguards MAY declare an additional property named `frequency`.
+This property MUST result in this Probe to be applied at the given frequency during the experiment.

+The `frequency` element MUST be a JSON number strictly greater than `0`.

+The `frequency` value is the number of seconds to wait until applying the Probe again.

 ### Controls